mabdulkadr/Intune-Scripts/Intune-Proactive-Remediations/Repair-ADSecureChannel/README.md

 1. Intune runs the **Detection Script**
 2. Detection exits with code `1` when the secure channel is broken on a domain-joined device
 3. Intune runs the **Remediation Script**
-4. Remediation repairs the channel, verifies it, and logs results
+4. Remediation repairs the channel (native repair with `nltest /sc_reset` fallback), verifies it, and logs results

 ---